Great Neck Saw: History

 In 1919, Samuel Jacoff started a business in Pittsfield, Massachusetts manufacturing hacksaw blades.
 In 1929, he merged his business with Great Neck Manufacturing, another blade manufacturer.

 In 1941, they purchased a handsaw company and constructed a new plant in Mineola, NY where they remain today.
 By 1971, Sam and his four sons built GreatNeck in to a major force in the hand tool business by purchasing Buck Bros., a Massachusetts chisel company, and Mayes Brothers, a level company from Tennessee.
 They also added a plastic extrusion plant.

 In 2024, the name of the company officially changed from Great Neck Saw Manufacturing, Inc. to GreatNeckTools, Inc.

 In 2025, GreatNeckTools launched the STAK knife and tool brand.
 The company also moved its headquarters from Mineola, NY to Memphis, TN.

-Today, almost a century later, a third and fourth generation are carrying Samuel and Sarah’s commitment to quality and value.
-They have made GreatNeck a leading global supplier to the hardware, home improvement, sporting good, mass retail and automotive markets, and have distribution and manufacturing facilities around the world.
+Today, GreatNeck is a global supplier to the hardware, home improvement, sporting good, mass retail and automotive markets, and have distribution and manufacturing facilities around the world.